intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/core.md

 **Parameters:**

 * `outputDim`: The size of the output dimension.
 * `init`: String representation of the initialization method for the weights of the layer.
 See [here](initialization/#available-initialization-methods) for available initialization strings.
-Default is "glorot_uniform".
+Default is 'glorot_uniform'.
 * `activation`: String representation of the activation function to use.
 See [here](activation/#available-activations) for available activation strings.
 Default is null.
 * `wRegularizer`: An instance of [Regularizer](../../../APIGuide/Regularizers/), applied to the input weights matrices.
 Default is null.
 * `bRegularizer`: An instance of [Regularizer](../../../APIGuide/Regularizers/), applied to the bias.
 Default is null.